mfeemster/keysharp/README.md

 * A new accessor named `A_CommandLine` which returns the command line string.
 	+ This is preferred over passing `GetCommandLine` to `DllCall()` as noted above.
 * The defaults for hotstring creation can be retrieved by the global static `DefaultHotstring*` properties.
-* `Log(number, base)` is by default base 10, but you can pass a double as the second parameter to specify a custom base.
+* `Log(number, base := 10)` is by default base 10, but you can pass a double as the second parameter to specify a custom base.
 * In `SetTimer()`, the priority is not in the range -2147483648 and 2147483647, instead it is only 0-4.
 	+ The callback is passed the function object as the first argument, and the date/time the timer was triggered as a YYYYMMDDHH24MISS string for the second argument.
 	+ This allows the handler to alter the timer by passing the function object back to another call to `SetTimer()`.